Yusnelkis/Portafolio/README.md

 - **JetBrains Mono & Inter fonts** → clear separation of data (mono) vs narrative (sans).
 - No heavy framework: built as a **lightweight standalone app** for maximum portability.

+- Note: The design was crafted with the support of generative AI tools to explore visual options and accelerate the creative process.

 # What customer love ?

 A data visualization designed to synthesize insights from 1,300+ customer responses, highlighting strengths, mixed performance areas, and critical pain points.